-‘The Catch’ Cancelled By ABC: Shonda Rhimes Rom-Com Won’t Return For Third Season
+‘The Catch’ Canceled By ABC: Shonda Rhimes Rom-Com Won’t Return For Third Season

 The Catch’s second season finale aired on ABC on Thursday night, with the network confirming that it will be the show’s last.
 After just two seasons on air, ABC has confirmed that Shonda Rhimes’ slick rom-com won’t return to the network for a third season, following a less than average performance in ratings.

 The Catch premiered on ABC in 2016, starring Mireille Enos, Peter Krause, Sonya Walger, John Simm, Jay Hayden, Rose Rollins and Elvy Yost.
-The series followed a cat-and-mouse game between L.A.’s top private investigator, Alice Vaughan (Enos) and her fiance, Benjamin Jones (Krause), who turns out to be a formidable con artist.
+The series followed a cat-and-mouse game between L.A.’s top private investigator, Alice Vaughan (Enos) and her fiancé, Benjamin Jones (Krause), who turns out to be a formidable con artist.

 However, according to Variety, the show failed to see the same level of success as Shonda Rhimes’ other dramas on the network and has been canceled after just two seasons.
 After a sluggish start in 2016, the show managed to score a second run in 2017, largely thanks to the involvement of Shonda Rhimes’ Shondaland.
 Despite a decision to retool the show as a romantic comedy in its second season, the ratings only continued to slip, ending with a disappointing 1.0 rating in the adults 18-49 Live+7 demographic.